Research Questions

 Public and patient involvement and engagement (PPIE)

-The CVD-COVID-UK / COVID-IMPACT Approvals & Oversight Board membership includes five public contributors who ensure that the public/patient voice is considered and embedded appropriately in our projects.
+The CVD-COVID-UK / COVID-IMPACT Approvals & Oversight Board membership includes six public contributors who ensure that the public/patient voice is considered and embedded appropriately in our projects.

 The public contributors review and discuss project proposals (and research outputs) with researchers to ensure work being carried out meets the interests of people affected by heart and circulatory disease or other health conditions, to address any patient and/or public concerns, and to advise on best approaches for patient and public involvement throughout the project lifecycle.